statamic/v2-docs/content/collections/docs/cascade.md

 {{ /collection:blog }}
 ```

-The other popular example of fighting against the cascade is when you _want_ to access a parent variable.
+The other popular example of bypassing the cascade is when you _want_ to access a parent variable.
 For example,
 when you're in a collection loop and you'd like to get a value in the `page` scope.

 Well, variables in the `page` scope _are_ actually aliased into the `page` variable.
 So at any point, you can access